cs550-epfl/cs550/project/Background Paper Review.md

 The most important parts your review should contain are the presentation of the topic, the results, and sketches of how those results where obtained (proof, implementation...).
 You can find a template giving an approximate structure for such review in the file [template.tex](https://gitlab.epfl.ch/lara/cs550/-/blob/main/project/template.tex?ref_type=heads). **Don't fill the template as is in your review** and you don't have to use the exact same sections.
 It is merely a suggestion of organisation and typical content.
 In particular, any section called "Body" will cause loss of points.

-Your Background Paper Review will also need to be submitted on [moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1104628) before Friday, 8th of Novembre (03:59).
+Your Background Paper Review will also need to be submitted on [moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1104628) before Friday, 8th of November (03:59).